-The research of the department is directed from within three research groups
+AI research of the department is divided into four research groups:

 The mission of the CI group in our Department is to perform research on various aspects of computational intelligence and to contribute to the Business Mathematics and Informatics curriculum.
 Computational Intelligence belongs to the areas of evolutionary computing, fuzzy computing and neurocomputing.
 As opposed to traditional logic based artificial intelligence techniques, computational intelligence techniques are generally bottom-up, where order and structure emerges from an unstructured beginning.